 Pour in the water for the sauce (see ingredients for amount) and veg stock paste, then bring to the boil and simmer until reduced by half, 2-3 mins.
-Vigorously stir in the butter until melted, then take off the heat.
+Vigorously stir in the butter (see pantry for amount) until melted, then take off the heat.

 Once the potatoes are cooked, drain in a colander and return to the pan, off the heat.
 Add a knob of butter and a splash of milk (if you have any) and mash until smooth.
 Season to taste with salt and pepper.